Testomatio - Test Management for Codeception

 $I->seeOrphanEvent('App\MyEvent');

-By default it checks the current page, specify the $url
+By default, it checks the current page.
+Specify the $url parameter to change the page being checked.

 <?php